philipperemy/instant-music-playlist-downloader/README.md

 ## Download the musics

-Have a file listing the songs (one name per line) ready and specify the output directory:
+Now that we have our playlist file ready (file with one song per line), we can run the download by:

 ```
-python download.py list_songs/french_song_listing/songs.txt output_music
+python download.py list_songs/music.txt output_music/
 ```

-This script will download all the musics contained in this playlist in the target directory.
-To check the logs, simply run:
+This script will download all the musics contained in this playlist in the target directory `output_music/`.
+To check the progress, simply run:

 ```
 tail -f /tmp/mylog